 Beginners: Try to be creative so you don't get burnt out in teaching beginners all season.
 Learn to incorporate a little freestyle into these lessons – such as ollies, nollies, presses, and flat spins.
 It breaks up the frustrating parts of learning to turn for the students and gives them something to show off to their friends later in the day.

 Intermediates: Find out what they would like to learn in the lesson, build off what they already know, and make it fun!
 They're probably excited to finally be on chairlifts and steeper terrain, so help build their confidence by praising each accomplishment.

 Advanced students: Find out what they would like to learn in the lesson and customize it so it's fun!
 Don't just teach what you like teaching, unless that's what they want to learn.

 What advice do you have for instructors preparing for certification?

 Level I: Clinic with Level II- or Level III-certified Instructors as much as possible.
 During the exam, relax and have fun; if you prepared ahead of time you will be fine!

 Level II: Clinic with Level III-certified Instructors as much as possible!

 Level III: Clinic with Level III-certified Instructors as much as possible!

 Connect with Megan on Instagram: @megan_the_dragon

 Want to see yourself in our next "Member Spotlight?"
-Fill out this form, get featured across our social media platforms, the eNewsletter, ansd our website, and you could even make it into 32 Degrees!
+Fill out this questionnaire for a chance to get featured across our social media platforms, the eNewsletter, and our website.
+You could even make it into 32 Degrees!